Minimum GPA: 2.5

 Born in Statham, GA, and raised in Atlanta, Mrs. Gilberta A. Jackson (1924-1991) was an alumnus of Spelman College, Class of 1945.
 Mrs. Jackson taught in the Cleveland Metropolitan School District and actively supported her husband’s work as a public servant.
 She was an advocate for a well-rounded education, including music and the arts.
 Judge and Mrs. Jackson were both active in their church, civil rights, and community service activities.
 They encouraged participation in the electoral process.

-- Primary residence in Greater Cleveland, Ohio, the state of Georgia, or the state of Florida
+- Primary residence in Greater Cleveland, Ohio, or the state of Georgia

 Application method: Submit a General Application and Basic Requirements through our Scholarship Gateway